Université de Montréal: History

 Two distinct schools eventually became affiliated to the university.
-The first was the École Polytechnique, a school of engineering, which was founded in 1873 and became affiliated in 1887.
-The second was the École des Hautes Études Commerciales, or HEC (a business school), which was founded in 1907 and became part of the university in 1915.
-In 1907, Université de Montréal opened the first francophone school of architecture in Canada at the École Polytechnique.
+The first was Polytechnique Montréal, an engineering school, which was founded in 1873 and became affiliated in 1887.
+The second was HEC Montréal, a business school, which was founded in 1907 and became affiliated to the university in 1915.
+In 1907, the Université de Montréal opened the first francophone school of architecture in Canada at Polytechnique Montréal.

-Between 1920 and 1925, seven new faculties were added: Philosophy, Literature, Sciences, Veterinary Medicine, Dental Surgery, Pharmacy, and Social Sciences.
+Between 1920 and 1925, seven new faculties were created: Philosophy, Literature, Science, Veterinary Medicine, Dental Surgery, Pharmacy and Social Sciences.
 Notably, the Faculty of Social Sciences was founded in 1920 by Édouard Montpetit, the first laic to lead a faculty.
 He thereafter was named secretary-general, a role he fulfilled until 1950.

 From 1876 to 1895, most classes took place in the Grand séminaire de Montréal.
-From 1895 to 1942, the school was housed in a building at the intersection of Saint-Denis and Sainte-Catherine streets in Montreal's eastern downtown Quartier Latin.
-Unlike English-language universities in Montréal, such as McGill University, Université de Montréal suffered a lack of funding for two major reasons: the relative poverty of the French Canadian population and the complications ensuing from its being managed remotely, from Quebec City.
+From 1895 to 1942, the university was housed in a building at the intersection of Saint-Denis and Sainte-Catherine streets in Montreal's eastern downtown Quartier Latin.
+Unlike English-language universities in Montréal, such as McGill University, the Université de Montréal suffered a lack of funding for two major reasons: the relative poverty of the French Canadian population and the complications ensuing from its being managed remotely, from Quebec City.
 The downtown campus was hit by three different fires between 1919 and 1921, further complicating the university's already precarious finances and forcing it to spend much of its resources on repairing its own infrastructure.

 By 1930, enough funds had been accumulated to start the construction of a new campus on the northwest slope of Mount Royal, adopting new plans designed by Ernest Cormier.
 However, the financial crisis of the 1930s virtually suspended all ongoing construction.
-Many speculated that the university would have to sell off its unfinished building projects to ensure its own survival.
+Many speculated that the university would have to sell its unfinished building projects to ensure its own survival.
 Not until 1939 did the provincial government directly intervene by injecting public funds.

 Construction of Pavilion Roger-Gaudry in 1941.
 The Mount Royal campus was inaugurated in 1943.